Self Guided Treks: Tour du Mont Blanc

 Tre le Champ - Lac Blanc - Flegere

-Today you’ll begin the steady climb up to the beautiful Lac Blanc.
+The well marked trail has a knee jarring descent from the L’Aiguillette des Posettes eventually meandering through the forest to pop out on the main road winding up to the Col des Montets.
+From here you’ll begin the 3 hours climb up to Lac Blanc.
 The route climbs steadily for between 1.5-2 hrs until you reach the infamous TMB ladders – a series of 13 ladders and metal ware built into the rock.
-It’s the most exciting physical aspect of the entire Tour du Mont Blanc.
-This is the Aiguilles Rouges National Park so look out for chamois or bouquetin often right on the trails.
-Down to the refuge for the night.
+It’s the most exciting physical aspect of the entire Tour du Mont Blanc – teenagers will love it!
+This is the Aiguille Rouge National Park so look out for chamois or bouquetin – there’s a good chance of seeing them, often just on the trail.

 Flegere - Les Houches